projectdiscovery/chaos-client/README.md

 ### How to avail `API_KEY`

-Chaos DNS API is in beta and only available to people who have been invited to use it.
-You can request an invite at [chaos.projectdiscovery.io](https://chaos.projectdiscovery.io).
+You can get your API key by either signing up or logging in at [cloud.projectdiscovery.io](https://cloud.projectdiscovery.io?ref=api_key).

 ## Running chaos